stoolap/stoolap-go/docs/_docs/architecture/storage-engine.md

 The storage engine uses MVCC to provide transaction isolation:

-- **Row Versioning** - Multiple versions of each row are maintained
+- **Full Version Chains** - Unlimited version history per row linked via pointers
 - **Transaction IDs** - Each version is associated with a transaction ID
-- **Visibility Rules** - Determine which versions are visible to each transaction
+- **Visibility Rules** - Traverse version chains to find visible versions
+- **Lock-Free Design** - No table-level locks, optimistic concurrency control
-- **Garbage Collection** - Old versions are cleaned up when no longer needed
+- **Automatic Cleanup** - Old versions garbage collected when no longer needed

 For more details, see the [MVCC Implementation](mvcc-implementation.md) and [Transaction Isolation](transaction-isolation.md) documentation.